List of Jimmy Neutron characters: Professor Crank

-Neutron family
+Neutron family relatives

-Besides Jimmy, Judy, Hugh, and Eddie, this section lists the known relatives of the Neutron family.
-As revealed in "Clash of the Cousins", Jimmy is disliked by most of the relatives that appear in that episode due to the fact that he "brings danger to the town" until he exposed Eddie's plot.
+The following are the relatives of the Neutron family:

+Amanda Neutron

-Amanda Neutron (voiced by Tress MacNeille) Jimmy's wealthy great-aunt and Hugh's aunt.
+Amanda Neutron (voiced by Tress MacNeille) is Jimmy's wealthy great-aunt and Hugh's aunt.
 Amanda originally hates Jimmy because he "brings danger to the town".
 She reconciled with him after he revealed his baby cousin Eddie's evil plan to harm the family.
 Amanda appears only in the 2005 episode "Clash of the Cousins".

+Kari Neutron

-Kari Neutron (voiced by Tress MacNeille) is Jimmy's aunt, Hugh's sister and Baby Eddie's mother.
+Kari Neutron (voiced by Tress MacNeille) is Jimmy's aunt, Hugh's sister, Newt's wife, and Baby Eddie's mother.
 Like the rest of Jimmy's cousins and aunts, she hates him for "nearly destroying the town".
 She was completely horrified and fainted when Jimmy attacked Baby Eddie.
 When she woke up, she was shocked to discover her baby speaking full sentences.
-She reconciles with Jimmy and apologizes to him and his parents for little Eddie trying to destroy them all.
+Kari reconciles with Jimmy and apologizes to him and his parents for little Eddie trying to destroy them all.
+Kari then took Eddie away to deal with him.
 She appears only in the episode "Clash of the Cousins".

+Annabelle Neutron

 Annabelle Neutron (voiced by Tress MacNeille) is Jimmy's paranoid, insane, and brown-haired cousin.
 She suffers from many phobias.
 This was evident when Carl touched and talked to her when she was sorting toothpicks.

-Annabelle appears only in the episode "Clash of the Cousins".
+Gomer Neutron

 Gomer Neutron (voiced by Mark DeCarlo) is Jimmy's cousin on Hugh's side who is extremely stupid and plays ping pong with a ball that is covered in saliva and is known as his "spit ball".
 Unlike the other relatives, Gomer has no issues against Jimmy.
 Gomer appears only in "Clash of The Cousins".

+Granny Neutron

-Granny Neutron (voiced by Phyllis Diller in season one and Rose Marie in season four) is Hugh's mother and Jimmy's paternal grandmother.
+Granny Neutron (voiced by Phyllis Diller in season one, Rose Marie in season four) is Hugh's mother and Jimmy's paternal grandmother.
 Jimmy once turned her into a baby in "Granny Baby".

+Newt Neutron

-Newton "Newt" Neutron (voiced by Mark DeCarlo) is Jimmy's uncle, Kari's husband and a seemingly, mild-mannered, semi middle aged man who is Eddie's father.
+Newton "Newt" Neutron (voiced by Mark DeCarlo) is Jimmy's uncle, Kari's husband, Hugh's brother-in-law, and a seemingly, mild-mannered, semi middle aged man who is Eddie's father.
 Like Jimmy's other cousins and aunts, he hates Jimmy for nearly destroying the town.
-He has black-brown hair.
-Only appears in "Clash of the Cousins".

 Newton is modeled after Keith Alcorn.